cpuncekar/MAT-Holdings-Inc-Website-Landing-Page-Redesign/README.md

 - Key stats (employees, factories, revenue) deserved more visual emphasis.
 - Content blocks needed more whitespace and a cleaner grid layout.
 - Add in an FAQ section to help visitors/clients/customers answer quick questions they may have.
 - Automotive and Consumer buttons should be highlighted on the landing page with their own tabs.
-A link to learn more that goes to another info page would be ideal later on.
+A link to learn more that goes to another info page(s) would be ideal later on.
 - Created images in Midjourney to have image placeholders but also give an updated look and experiment with what is possible for MAT.

 **My approach:**